Clean eating is becoming an increasingly popular trend in today’s society. However, many who eat clean are often confused by the lack of progress.

 IIFYM should not mean eating pure crap.
 Most that follow an IIFYM approach primarily eat a variety of nutrient-dense food while fitting in other foods (typically not thought of as clean) in moderation.

-Moving from clean eating to IIFYM can result in a more efficient approach because of the caloric intake being a vital part of it.
+Moving from clean eating to IIFYM can result in a more efficient approach because of the caloric intake is a vital part of it.
 Ultimately, energy balance (not the food source) determines body weight change.
 Ultimately, IIFYM can provide a more flexible and sustainable approach long-term that can improve an individual’s relationship with food.